auderephilip/react-native-super-timepicker/README.md

 A 24-hour format time picker which improves on [react-native-24h-timepicker](https://www.npmjs.com/package/react-native-24h-timepicker) by:

 - supporting `minHour` and `maxHour` (contribution by [mindmind](https://github.com/mindmind))
-- putting a space gap between the number and the label (e.g. "24 mins" instead of "24mins")
 - removing deprecated stuff like `componentWillReceiveProps`
+- updated dependencies to the latest stuff

 ### Screenshot